A laser rangefinder emits a laser beam straight to your target, and the target reflects the laser beam back to your device.

 Many local tournaments allow for the use of laser rangefinders, as long as you make sure you only use the feature to measure distances from your target.
 In golf, knowing the distance to the target assists you in choosing the right club on your next swing.
 Some units can even focus on the flag automatically to make things easier for you.

-You have to turn off the other features that may come with your unit, such as slope measurements or even club selection recommendations.
+You have to turn off the other features that may come with your units, such as slope measurements or even club selection recommendations.
 If you can’t turn off these extra features, then you’re not allowed to use the device.

 Laser rangefinders can really help you make more accurate rifle shots.
 That’s because you can zero in on your target much better when you know their precise distance to you.